Quiz: Can you defend against XSS vulnerability?

 .

 Be vigilant, as XSS vulnerability is very serious.
-It can cause an attacker to take control of a page or even a user's account.
-Good luck and may you succeed in keeping the HTML page safe!
+It can allow an attacker to take control of a page or even a user's account.
+Good luck, and may you succeed in keeping the HTML page secure!

 The first trio of questions